21 Women Have Accused Trump Of Sexual Assault Or Harassment & Here's How They Describe It — UPDATE

 The Trump campaign released a statement addressing accusations related to the pageant.
 "These accusations have no merit and have already been disproven by many other individuals who were present," it said.
 Their denial references 11 pageant contestants who told BuzzFeed News that they did not see Trump backstage and didn't think he would be able to.

 But Billado was not the only one who says he went backstage — three others who asked to remain anonymous said they saw him backstage, two of whom said they were undressed at the time.

 7. Cathy Heller

 Cathy Heller told People magazine in October 2016 about an incident that allegedly occurred years earlier, in the late 1990s.
-Heller claims she was at a brunch at Mar-a-Lago when Trump pulled her towards him and allegedly kissed her on the mouth.
+Heller claims she was at a brunch at Mar-a-Lago when Trump pulled her toward him and allegedly kissed her on the mouth.
 She pulled back and said to stop.

-"He said 'Oh, come on' and he was angry," Heller told People.
+"He said, 'Oh, come on' and he was angry," Heller told People.
 "He really grabbed me and he was holding me very tight to kiss me on the mouth."
 She turned her head a bit and he never fully planted the kiss.

 "There is no way that something like this would have happened in a public place on Mother's Day at Mr. Trump's resort," Trump spokesman Jason Miller said in a statement provided to The Guardian, adding that Heller and her husband had other issues with Trump's Mar-a-Lago (the Hellers deny it).

 Two people reportedly knew about it right away.
 One was a relative who was there and watched it happen.
-"I saw her moving back, trying to escape his grasp and he kept moving forward and it was almost like he was falling forward," the relative who asked to remain anonymous, told People.
+"I saw her moving back, trying to escape his grasp and he kept moving forward and it was almost like he was falling forward," the relative, who asked to remain anonymous, told People.